-Flights cancelled as Fiji braces for tropical cyclone
+Flights cancelled, holidaymakers stranded as Fiji braces for tropical cyclone

-Flights to and from Fiji have been cancelled or brought forward as the island nation braces for a tropical cyclone due to hit today.
+Holidaymakers are stranded with flights to and from Fiji cancelled or schedules changed as the island nation braces for a tropical cyclone due to hit today.

-Holidaymakers are being urged to check their flight schedules on both sides - in New Zealand and in Fiji - as airlines make last minute changes because of Tropical Cyclone Sarai.
+Travellers are being urged to check their flight schedules in New Zealand and Fiji as airlines make last minute changes because of Tropical Cyclone Sarai.

-Some Kiwi holidaymakers are stranded in Fiji due to the flight being cancelled.
+Aucklander Hannah Moloney is with a group of friends staying at a holiday home on the Coral Coast - about an hour-and-a-half from Nadi.

+They were due to fly home at midday today, but are now stuck there until at least Sunday.

+"They're predicting that tomorrow's flights will be cancelled as well and the worst of it is meant to hit tonight."

+She said electricity was out, but that they were lucky in that the place they were staying had a generator.

-flights in and out of Fiji had been affected.
+Fiji Airways announced that up to 54 domestic and international flights in and out of Fiji had been affected.

-They include two Auckland-bound flights (FJ418 and FJ412) from Nadi that have had to be cancelled because of bad weather conditions.
+They include two Auckland-bound flights from Nadi that have had to be cancelled because of bad weather conditions.

 Other flights from Nadi to Samoa, Los Angeles and Melbourne have all been brought forward - with the latter being advanced by six hours in a bid to avoid the worst of the cyclone.